theogwo/HeadTTS/README.md

 The final dictionary is a plain text file with around 125,000 lines (2,8MB).
 Lines starting with `;;;` are comments.
 Each other line represents one word and its pronunciations.
 The word and its different possible pronunciations are separated by a tab character `\t`.
+An example entry:

 ```text
 MERCHANDISE	mˈɜɹʧəndˌIz